Mandar123454/Predictive-Modeling-for-Smartphone-Purchase-Behavior-ML/DOCS.md

 ### Models

-- **model.pkl**: The trained Random Forest Classifier model used for predictions.
+- **model.pkl**: The trained Logistic Regression model used for predictions.
 - **scaler.pkl**: StandardScaler object used to normalize numerical features.
 - **model_columns.pkl**: List of column names that the model expects as input.